XRPL-Labs/xrpl-client/README.md

 - `maxConnectionAttempts`, `Number` | `null` » default **null** in case of one endpoint, or **5** if an array with endpoints is provided, if (when initially connecting or reconnecting) no (new) connection could be setup in this attempts (see: `connectAttemptTimeoutSeconds` per call) consider the connection dead.
 Cancel all connect/reconnect attempts, clear the command buffer.
 An error will be thrown.
 - `connectAttemptTimeoutSeconds`, `Number` » default **4**, this setting is the max. delay between reconnect attempts, if no connection could be setup to the XRPL node.
 A backoff starting at one second, growing with 20% per attempt until this value is reached will be used.

-Sample with a custom node & option:
+Sample with custom nodes & options:

 ```typescript
 import { XrplClient } from "xrpl-client";